-- Onverting septic systems to centralized wastewater should continue to be a goal of the City's infrastructure programming. - Utilizing strong principles of streetscaping and shoreline protection should be a priority to protecting mineral and soil resources.
+- Continue converting septic systems to centralized wastewater as part of the City's infrastructure programming. - Utilize strong principles of streetscaping and shoreline protection to protect mineral and soil resources.

 While the City is a predominantly built and will grow largely through redevelopment, opportunities still remain to protect existing habit and species.
 A continued emphasis on participation in data collection is needed to share information related to sea turtles (and nesting), natural areas that may be owned or maintained by the City or County and other important natural systems such as wetlands.
 Enforcement of existing policies to not allow such habitats to be impacted will be critical.